tzbodula/SpaceGame/README.md

 ##  Rooms
 The game has 4 rooms:
+- `rm_outerSpace` is  pixels.
+All other rooms are 1366x768 pixels which scales to a 1920x1080 play area.
 - `rm_titleScreen`: Title screen where player can choose between starting the tutorial or game.
 - `rm_introScene`: Text scene which leads to a tutorial where the player can learn about the context and controls of the game.
 - `rm_shipInterior`: Inside of player's ship, where they can repair, upgrade, and restart their ship.